Usama-Codez/Java-Codez/README.md

-This Repo contains some example implementations of components of app in android studio.
+## This repo contains some example implementations of components of app in android studio.